BLCM/bl3mods/Apocalyptech/README.md

 ## OP Gear Mods

-- `maggie_super_buff.txt` - Cheat mod which gives the Maggie an absurd amount of damage.
-Mostly just used for testing mods where I don't want to deal with enemies.
-Also turns the Maggie into an Infinity -- doesn't consume ammo.
 - `craders_emp5_super_buff.txt` - Cheat mod which gives Crader's EM-P5 an
   absurd amount of damage, infinite ammo, perfect accuracy/handling, increased fire rate, and improves the movement speed buff.
 I just moved to this as